K1rakishou/Kuroba-Experimental/README.md

 Screenshots can be found [here](https://github.com/K1rakishou/Kuroba-Experimental/tree/develop/fastlane/metadata/android/en-US/images)

+### New stuff and important annoncements:

+#### - (10/7/20) Unfortunatelly, built-in updater for release versions was broken in one of the releases so people using Android M and below won't be able to use it to update to a newer version.
+You will have to install  the update manually (it is fixed in v0.2.10).
+If you are using Android N and above you should be fine.
+Beta versions are fine too.

-### New theme engine has been added which now allows you to create any theme you want, see [this wiki page](https://github.com/K1rakishou/Kuroba-Experimental/wiki/Dynamic-themes) for more info
+#### - New theme engine has been added which now allows you to create any theme you want, see [this wiki page](https://github.com/K1rakishou/Kuroba-Experimental/wiki/Dynamic-themes) for more info

 ### Beta versions are now available!